Virtual Accounting

 Latest Amendment – TCS on Sale of Goods Removed From FY 2025–26

-Among major changes that have been brought by the Budget 2025, the government made the announcement about a complete removal of TCS on the sale of goods under Section 206C(1H) from the next financial year.
+Among major changes brought by the Budget 2025, the government announced a complete removal of TCS on the sale of goods under Section 206C(1H) from the next financial year.
 In other words, the provision, which had been operating since October 2020, is not applicable from 1 April 2025 anymore.

-The decision to remove the TCS from the sale of goods was a response to the widespread critique of the TCS rule being an administrative burden by businesses and tax experts.
-They pointed out that in order to comply with TCS under Section 206C(1H), they had to constantly trace the buyers at different levels, carry out reconciliations of receipts, and keep an eye out for the ₹50 lakh limit; hence it was difficult for sellers as well as accountants—especially in industries of a large turnover.
+The decision to remove TCS from the sale of goods was a response to widespread critique.
+Businesses and tax experts pointed out that complying with TCS under Section 206C(1H) required constant buyer level tracking, receipt reconciliations, and monitoring of the ₹50 lakh limit.
+This made it difficult for sellers as well as accountants, especially in industries with large turnover.

 Why the Government Removed TCS on Sale of Goods

-The main reason for the government to take away this provision is that the compliance load was too high compared to the revenue generated.
-There were many businesses in which the activity of monitoring whether a buyer had crossed the ₹50 lakh limit and the act of collecting the TCS at the rate of 0.1% caused more problems in the workflow than the actual collection of the tax.
-The government has decided that the TCS rule has outlived its useful life with the advent of other reporting modes such as the TDS under Section 194Q and the data made more transparent through GST.
+The main reason is that the compliance load was too high compared to the revenue generated.
+For many businesses, the activity of monitoring whether a buyer had crossed the ₹50 lakh limit and collecting TCS at 0.1% caused more operational problems than the actual tax collected was worth.

 By removing the section, Budget 2025 aims to: